meehien/caos/README.md

 ## MapCheck
-Contained within ```/map_check``` is a psuedo Caos client designed to test the status of a client's map with respect to it's store.
+Contained within ```/map_check``` is a pseudo-client for CAOS designed to test the status of a client's map with respect to it's store.

 The program runs three tests on the map: